Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Experiments

 Tab.~\ref{tab:compare} reports the evaluation results of our \textsc{Light Forcing} and state-of-the-art baselines on two mainstream autoregressive video generation models, \ie, Self Forcing~\cite{huang2025self} and LongLive~\cite{yang2025longlive}.
 We observe that \textsc{Light Forcing} outperforms these methods by a large margin on most metrics (\eg, Imaging Quality and Subject Consistency), while also achieving the highest speedups (1.3$\times$ on Self Forcing and 1.19$\times$ on LongLive).
 Notably, \textsc{Light Forcing} yields a higher Total Score than dense FlashAttention~\cite{dao2023flashattention} baselines (84.5 \emph{vs.} 84.1 for Self Forcing and 83.9 \emph{vs.} 83.2 for LongLive), suggesting substantial redundancy in dense attention and indicating that properly designed sparse solutions can achieve lossless performance.

-Moreover, \textsc{Light Forcing} demonstrates strong versatility and applicability, primarily in three aspects compared to prior methods. \ding{192} \textit{Sparsity ratio.} Even with the smallest window size (\ie, $(3,3,3)$), STA~\cite{zhang2025fast} attains only 62.5\% sparsity under such output resolution, and thus yields limited speedup. \ding{193} \textit{Extra overhead.} While permutation-based methods such as SVG~\cite{yang2025sparse} achieve relatively strong performance among training-free methods, they require repeated clustering initialization as the KV cache evolves, incurring particularly large extra overhead for few-step generators. \ding{194} \textit{Training difficulty.} LongLive~\cite{yang2025longlive} adopts LoRA~\cite{hu2022lora} to finetune, making it challenging for some chunk-agnostic finetunable methods (\eg, VMoBA~\cite{wu2025vmoba}) to converge.
+Moreover, \textsc{Light Forcing} demonstrates strong versatility and applicability, primarily in three aspects compared to prior methods. \ding{192} \textit{Sparsity ratio.} Even with the smallest window size (\ie, $(3,3,3)$), STA~\cite{zhang2025fast} attains only 62.5\% sparsity under such output resolution, and thus yields limited speedup. \ding{193} \textit{Extra overhead.} While permutation-based methods such as SVG2~\cite{yang2025sparse} achieve relatively strong performance among training-free methods, they require repeated clustering initialization as the KV cache evolves, incurring particularly large extra overhead for few-step generators. \ding{194} \textit{Training difficulty.} LongLive~\cite{yang2025longlive} adopts LoRA~\cite{hu2022lora} to finetune, making it challenging for some chunk-agnostic finetunable methods (\eg, VMoBA~\cite{wu2025vmoba}) to converge.
 Even after fine-tuning, their performance still remains far from satisfactory.

 Qualitative comparisons are shown in Fig.~\ref{fig:visual}.
 This further highlights that \textsc{Light Forcing} preserves high-fidelity and consistent video examples, whereas other baselines exhibit pronounced degradation, including object duplication in multi-object scenes (\eg, STA~\cite{zhang2025fast} and VMoBA~\cite{wu2025vmoba} producing two or more raccoons), anomalous objects (\eg, SLA~\cite{zhang2025sla} generating multiple handles of the guitar), and severe color shifts and artifacts (\eg, Radial~\cite{li2025radial}).
 These observations suggest that \textsc{Light Forcing} better mitigates error accumulation and over-exposure effects, enabling high-quality long-duration video synthesis.
-Additional video examples on LongLive~\cite{yang2025longlive} are in the Appendix.